Album Session Players

 Bio:

-Heavily influenced by jazz in his youth, Baker would go on to form Cream; along with Eric Clapton & Jack Bruce in 1966.
+Heavily influenced by jazz in his youth, Baker would go on to form Cream along with Eric Clapton and Jack Bruce in 1966.
 After their split in the late 60s Baker spent several years in Africa, particularly Nigeria, working on ideas of how traditional West African rhythms could fuse with rock music.
 He is now widely acknowledged as one of the pioneers in bringing 'world music' to the mainstream.
 In the 70s Baker had several solo projects before retiring in 1982 to reportedly run a "drum school in the hills of Italy".

-After a jokey comment by Lydon that he wanted Baker as drummer on 'Album', Bill Laswell completely taken by the idea, made a personal pilgrimage to Italy to track him down and bring him back to New York.
+After a jokey comment by Lydon that he wanted Baker as drummer on 'Album', Bill Laswell – completely taken by the idea – made a personal pilgrimage to Italy to track him down and bring him back to New York.
 Laswell and Baker would develop a close bond and collaborate on a number of projects over the years; including Baker's solo album 'Middle Passage' in 1992; which also featured Jah Wobble.

 External Links: